Fiery2/portfolio/README.md

-# portfolio
+# Portfolio
-all personal projects ive made (may also include discarded code from group projects)
+All personal projects I've made (may also include discarded code from group projects)